Fate/Stay Night: Music

-There is a soundtrack to the game, called Fate/Stay Night Original Sound Track.
-There is also an arranged soundtrack of the game music, titled Avalon – Fate/Stay Night.
-It is arranged by WAVE and K. JUNO and features two English arranged versions of "This Illusion" titled "Illusion/Vision" and "Illusion/Fate".
-The anime original soundtrack was arranged and composed by Kenji Kawai.
-In addition, there are image albums Wish and WHITE AVALON as well as various remix albums Fate another score, Fate/extended play, and Emiya #0.
+The visual novel Fate/Stay Night has three main theme songs, starting with the opening theme "This Illusion", performed by rhu.
+There are various different ending themes; depending on what route is completed, and the last is the game's final ending theme.
+The original soundtrack for Fate/Stay Night was released in February 2004, through Geneon Entertainment.
+An arranged soundtrack, titled Avalon – Fate/Stay Night was organized by WAVE and K. JUNO and featured two English versions of "This Illusion" titled "Illusion/Vision" and "Illusion/Fate".
+The anime original soundtrack was composed by Kenji Kawai.
+In addition, there are image albums Wish and White Avalon as well as various remix albums Fate another score, Fate/extended play, and Emiya #0.